https://pixabay.com/vectors/email-email-marketing-newsletter-4284157/

 The process of developing a research question can be summarized in these five steps:

-- Consult Existing Research: To understand how your interests could become research topics, explore academic papers, literature reviews, and other relevant resources to see how previous researchers have explored them.
+- Consult Existing Research: To understand how your interests could become research topics, look at academic papers, literature reviews, and other relevant resources to see how previous researchers have explored them.
 As you do so, focus on how other researchers have connected theories to their qualitative or quantitative data.

 - Identify a Gap in Knowledge: Unanswered or unresolved issues in previous research can give you good ideas of where to take your project.
 Would studying a particular group of people or a specific place add details that have been left out of earlier work?
 How would a different method contribute new data or analyses?